EvelynGriffith/201_final_website/src/projects/first-project.md

 ---
-title: Pallas-Athena Cain
+title: President
 emoji: 😺
 metaDescription: Pallas
 date: 2019-01-01T00:00:00.000Z
-summary: Come meet your fearless leader!
+summary: Come meet your fearless leader, Pallas-Athena Cain!

 ---

 ### About Pallas

+Add info about Pallas here as well as some info about what she does.

+##### Contact Information

+Email: cain01@allegheny.edu